Bramcals/MLOps-in-a-day-Tutorial-Guide/README.md

     ![Import Quickstart code from a GitHub Repo.](media/devops-project-03.png 'Azure DevOps Repos')

 2. Provide the following GitHub URL: `https://github.com/Bramcals/MLOps-starter.git` and select **Import**.
-This should import the code required for the quickstart. @Bram; @Marijn, kan jij checken of de naam van de repo: mlops-quickstart is, en niet mlops-quickstart.git.
-Anders moeten we dat even wijzigen
+This should import the code required for the quickstart.

     ![Provide the above GitHub URL and select import to import the source code.](media/devops-project-04.png 'Import a Git repository dialog')